Tyrkisk peber

-The basic variant is a large, hollow round shell both coated and filled with ammonium chloride powder.
+The basic variant is a large, hollow, round shell both coated and filled with ammonium chloride powder.
 It is sold in dark blue, flame-decorated bags.
 The tyrkisk peber product family has later expanded to include the "Hot & Sour" (a milder variant of the traditional design, produced in four different flavours; Spicy Citrus, Pepper Liquorice, Chilli Melon and Strawberry Surprise) and "Bonfire" (soft, much milder candies) bagged variants, as well as lollipops and filled liquorice.
 There has also been a chili-flavoured version and a strongly licorice-flavoured version with less of the ammonium chloride and peppercorn flavouring, but these have since been discontinued.
-However, the licorice-flavoured variant can still be found as one of the flavours in the “Hot & Sour” bags.
+However, the licorice-flavoured variant can still be found as one of the flavours in the "Hot & Sour" bags.
 In Northern Europe there are competing different versions of salmiac-based candy, including pulverpadder (frog shaped candies), rustne søm and spejderhagl.

+Tyrkisk peber, alongside products like Super Salmiakki and Pantteri, is rated as spicy as hot sauce and measured with a flaming-star rating system.
+In February 2024 it was reported one of the products had a Scoville scale of 900,000.